Somatic Therapy: UK Resources And Techniques For Trauma Support

 Eye-movement desensitization and reprocessing (EMDR)

-Another active form of counseling, eye-movement desensitization and reprocessing (EMDR), helps people process traumatic events.
+Another active form of counselling, eye-movement desensitization and reprocessing (EMDR), helps people process traumatic events.
 This practice involves visualization of traumatic memories while simultaneously moving your eyes in specific ways or moving an item back and forth between your hands, as guided by your therapist.
 These rapid eye movements mirror those made in the REM cycle of sleep and are believed to help you relate to the memory in a different way.

 For people living with comorbid psychiatric disorders, EMDR could be useful for treating trauma-related symptoms.
 Many people with post-traumatic stress disorder (PTSD) are diagnosed with other psychiatric disorders and mental health challenges.
 For this reason, they may find more relief with EMDR than other modalities.
 However, what works for one person might not work for another, so consult a therapist before choosing a modality.